Spring Branch Independent School District

 Spring Branch Independent School District is a school district headquartered in Hedwig Village, Texas, United States in Greater Houston.
 The district serves portions of western Houston, including most of Spring Branch.
 It also serves several small municipalities known as the Memorial Villages in its jurisdiction, such as Hedwig Village and Spring Valley Village.
 A majority of the district lies within Houston city limits.

 The school district's boundaries include Hempstead Road to the northeast (formerly US 290), Interstate 610 to the east, Clay Road to the north, the Addicks Dam to the west, and Buffalo Bayou to the south.
 Spring Branch serves 35,000 kindergarten through 12th grade students and includes a region with 188,000 residents.

-The Spring Branch ISD area is served by the Houston Community College System, but it is not within the tax base.
+The Spring Branch ISD area is served by the Houston City College System, but it is not within the tax base.

 SBISD is not to be confused with the Spring Independent School District, also located in the Greater Houston area (the latter is located in the northern portion of the region).

-There are currently four traditional high schools (grades 9-12), one of which is 6A, and three 5A high schools, eight middle schools (grades 6-8), and twenty-six elementary schools (grades K-5), and six early education Pre-K centers in the district.
-Three more high school centers serve students in grades 9-12 with various purposes, including one public charter school.
+There are currently four traditional high schools (grades 9–12), three of which are 6A, and one 5A high school, eight middle schools (grades 6–8), and twenty-four elementary schools (grades K-5), and four early education Pre-K centers in the district.
+Three more high school centers serve students in grades 9–12 with various purposes, including one public charter school.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.